 – Your dinner knife is also a great indicator for placing your glasses.
 Your water glass should be placed directly above it in your table setting with any other glasses being placed to its right.

 – Glasses should always be placed largest to smallest from back to front.
 Glassware sets will differ but this is standard for most table setting designs.

-– In general, a side or bread plate is usually 15 to 18 centimetres, a salad or dessert plate is 22 to 25 centimetres, a dinner plate is 27 to 28 centimetres and a charger or service plate is 31 to 33 centimetres.
+– If you’re unsure of distinguishing between the different sizes of plate, in general, a side or bread plate is usually 15 to 18 centimetres, a salad or dessert plate is 22 to 25 centimetres, a dinner plate is 27 to 28 centimetres and a charger or service plate is 31 to 33 centimetres.

 See our Guide To Luxury Dining Room Furniture for more tips specific on dining room styling.

 TThey say breakfast is the most important meal of the day, but too often it consists of a quick sip of something warming and a slice of toast as we rush out the door to work.
 Recapture breakfast’s splendour by taking time out to properly enjoy your food and creating a pretty breakfast table setting.
 This table setting diagram shows an arrangement that’s for a more formal breakfast or brunch, but if you’re wanting to know how to set a casual table for breakfast-time, concentrate on your serveware.
 By positioning all of the breakfast options in attractive serving bowls and platters in the centre of the table along with stacked cereal bowls and plates for items like crumpets and breakfast pastries, it relaxes the atmosphere and encourages people to help themselves.